PDOK/data.labs.pdok.nl/internships/index.md

 Here we provide some topics that have our explicit interest:

 -  Enterprise Knowledge Graphs: The value of Knowledge Graphs on Kadaster/PDOK data.
+-  Gamification and Linked Data: Play-a-Lod Kadaster and Pokemons
 -  Linking in Linked Data: Efficient and Effective ways to create links in datasets.
 -  GIS and Linked Data; How to foster the benefits from both worlds?
 -  SOLID: the new concept for privacy data sharing; what is the impact?